 Although price is an important factor, your choice of travel insurance company should never be on price alone.
 Remember, the cheapest policy may not provide the protection you need.

 Make sure you’re happy with the policy and if something’s unclear, speak to your travel insurer.
 It’s best to have the discussion early so you know exactly what you’re covered for and don’t have to worry on holiday.

 And don’t forget, when you travel, make sure you carry details of your insurance including emergency telephone numbers to contact your insurer.
 It’s better to be safe than sorry.

 Where can I get Travel Insurance?

 Here at Fish, we’re proud to be working with travel experts Ancile Insurance to help you find the right cover for your trip.
-Travel Insurance from Ancile ensures you’re covered for everything you need, while you get on with planning your adventure.
+Travel Insurance from Ancile ensures you’re covered for everything you need, including cover for many disabilities and pre-existing medical conditions, while you get on with planning your adventure.
 You can find out more about Ancile’s Travel Insurance cover on our dedicated travel pages.
 Get a quote online today or call 0333 331 3770.

 *Research conducted by ABTA can be found here.